fyureshi/FyureshitMod/README.md

 - [Yahiamice](https://twitch.tv/yahiamice) and the [Yahimod](https://github.com/Yahiamice/yahimod-balatro)
 - VilleKokkarinen's [SampleJimbos](https://github.com/VilleKokkarinen/SampleJimbos) mod and video tutorials (thanks for the introduction to Balatro modding!)
 - My best friend, to whom I dedicate this mod to
-- And of course you, the player, for playing this mod.
+- And of course you, the player, for playing this mod (talk about a sappy line).